 You need to know that your MSP is not just a "partner" because their marketing materials say so, but because they have the strength and viability to actually come through when you need them most.

-- 1. Who makes up the leadership team? - 2.
-What is their level of business acumen? - 3.
-How long have they operated together as a team? - 4.
-Are they both book smart and street smart? - 5.
+- 4. Are they both book smart and street smart? - 5.
 What KPIs do they use to manage the company?
 Why these metrics?

 Ownership Structure